LawFlash

 Contacts

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors or any member of our Chevron Task Force.
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors or any of the contacts listed below.

 [1] The EPA is also correcting the text of the rule to identify “unpublished,” rather than “published,” study reports under the requirement to submit Organization for the Economic Cooperation and Development's (OECD) Harmonised Templates (OHTs).
 The EPA explains that it “intended to require OHTs only for unpublished study reports and is correcting the text accordingly.”
 89 Fed.
 Reg.
 72337 (Sept.
 5, 2024).
 No other changes are being made to the final rule published at 40 CFR 705.